Amazon Prime Video: The Best Movies Now Available on Amazon Prime UK - Mash Viral

 (embed) https://www.youtube.com/watch?v=d2iy5y0YjGM (/ embed)

-I, Tonya, tell the exciting real story of American figure skater Tonya Harding, whose incredible talent was overshadowed by her association with an attack on competing athlete Nancy Kerrigan.
+I, Tonya, tell the exciting true story of American figure skater Tonya Harding, whose incredible talent was overshadowed by her association with an attack on rival athlete Nancy Kerrigan.
 This biopic tells the events in a humorous way and makes fun of the contradicting statements by those involved, while showing excellent performances by Margot Robbie and Allison Janney.
 Watch the video on Amazon Prime